nstbayless/mmagedit/README.md

 - display space remaining more neatly
 - more obvious "object flip" checkbox
 - mod to make game over respawn from start of level instead of world
-- edit default no. of lives
 - GUI string editor
 - GUI title screen editor
 - research how relics are stored
-- allow placing arbitrary objects (when mapper extension is enabled)
 - objects with normal/hard/hell flags
-- edit crate drops
 - objects as drops
 - adjust level size?
 - adjust level direction/orientation?